Independence of Jamaica: Independence

 In the elections of 1962, the JLP defeated the PNP, resulting in the ascension of Sir Alexander Bustamante to the premiership in April of that year.
-On 19 July 1962, the Parliament of the United Kingdom passed the Jamaica Independence Act, granting independence as of 6 August with The Queen as Head of State.
+On 19 July 1962, the Parliament of the United Kingdom passed the Jamaica Independence Act, granting independence as of 6 August with The Queen remaining as Head of State.
 On that day, the Union Jack was ceremonially lowered and replaced by the Jamaican flag throughout the country.
 Princess Margaret opened the first session of the Parliament of Jamaica on behalf of The Queen.

 With the independence of Jamaica, the Cayman Islands reverted from being a self-governing territory of Jamaica to direct British rule.

 Since independence

-Sir Alexander Bustamante became the first Prime Minister of Jamaica and joined the Commonwealth of Nations, an organisation of ex-British territories.
-Jamaica continues to be a Commonwealth realm, with the British monarch, Charles III, remaining as King of Jamaica and head of state.
+Sir Alexander Bustamante became the first Prime Minister of Jamaica, and Jamaica joined the Commonwealth of Nations, an organisation of ex-British territories.
+Today, Jamaica continues to be a Commonwealth realm, with the British monarch, King Charles III, remaining as King of Jamaica and head of state.

 Jamaica spent its first ten years of independence under conservative governments, with its economy undergoing continuous growth.
 However, as it had been throughout much of its history, the independent Jamaica was plagued by issues of class inequality.
 After the global economy underwent deterioration, the leftist PNP returned to power after the 1972 elections.
 Uncertain economic conditions troubled the country well into the 1980s.

 Michael Manley, the son of Norman Manley, who led what was largely the opposition party throughout the development of independent Jamaica, went on to become the fourth Prime Minister of Jamaica and maintained the People's National Party's status as one of two major political factions of the country.